Western romance literature: Original and adapted films

-The Western Romance genre extends beyond literature, to a wide range of films.
-Western Romance films had their beginning in popular movies such as Shane (1953), which took place in a traditional, rural setting.
-Director, Sergio Leone is often regarded as having invented the Spaghetti Western film, his westerns generally intersecting romance and drama.
-His most famous Western Romance films include The Good the Bad and the Ugly (1966) and Once Upon a Time in the West (1968).
+The Western romance genre extends beyond literature, to a wide range of films.
+Western romance films had their beginning in popular movies such as Shane (1953), which took place in a traditional, rural setting.
+Director, Sergio Leone is often regarded as having invented the Spaghetti Western film, his Westerns generally intersecting romance and drama.
+His most famous Western romance films include The Good the Bad and the Ugly (1966) and Once Upon a Time in the West (1968).
 In the 1980s and 1990s the genre had great resurgence with the success of The Last of the Mohicans (1992) and Dances with Wolves (1990).
-In contemporary cinema, Western Romances have been known to experiment with traditional conventions of Romance.
+In contemporary cinema, Western romances have been known to experiment with traditional conventions of romance.
 Films including Brokeback Mountain (2005), Desert Hearts (1985) and Midnight Cowboy (1969) centre around same sex romances (though in the third example it is only implied).
 In films such as Brokeback Mountain, the unconventional same sex love plot contrasts the severity of the American West and conservative society in 1950s America.
-Their romance represents the division between freedom and civilisation, typical of Western Romance stories.
+Their romance represents the division between freedom and civilization, typical of Western romance stories.